niquefaDiego/problem-solving/README.md

 The following scripts are available in the root folder: `./open`, `./create`, `./add_case` and `./run`.

-You can see the manual for every scripts by running them with the `-h` or `--help` flag, for example: `./create -h`.
+You can see the manual for any script by running them with the `-h` or `--help` flag, for example: `./create -h`.

 ## Folder structure